-There are more experiments completed than case studies contributed to the open data portal: 51 experiments have been completed and 32 case studies have been contributed.
-The present report takes into account the 32 case studies since data are missing in relation the 19 case studies that have not been submitted.
+There are more experiments completed than case studies contributed to the open data portal: 42 experiments have been completed and 32 case studies have been contributed.
+The present report takes into account the 32 case studies since data are missing in relation the 10 case studies that have not been submitted.
+A comprehensive report on all of the experiments is prepared by the WP5 coordinator1.
 The types of information discussed in the case studies and the overall analysis of the experiments have been successful in encouraging a deeper understanding of the demand for measurement services and the role of the different institutions (IReCs, ILOs, ARIs).

 The experiments and the case studies have been analysed across a number of parameters.
 A data base has been organised accordingly.
 The analysis needs (and therefore also the data base range of parameters) grew during the various face-to-face and online project exchanges.
-Gradually, the experiments and the case studies constituted a database important not only for WP5, but also for certain WP31 and WP42 outputs.
+Gradually, the experiments and the case studies constituted a data base important not only for WP5, but also for certain WP32 and WP43 outputs.
 For this purpose, additional classification categories were added.
 This has been, overall, a positive experience as it encouraged deeper insights and increased the cohesiveness of the project.
-All data were mapped, and the database maintained within the context of WP 5 implementation3.
-This reinforces the usefulness of the project.
+All data were mapped, and the data base maintained